 Natalie is a passionate psychologist committed to facilitating insight, positive change and to improving the quality of her clients’ lives.
 She graduated from the University of Sydney in 2007 and has been working in varied settings since 2008.
 Natalie began private practice in 2010, and more recently worked at St Vincent’s Hospital, and Prince of Wales Private Hospital for pain management.
 She has experience in the assessment and treatment of a broad range of mental health issues and well-being issues including anxiety, depression, self-esteem issues, interpersonal and relationship problems (including couples therapy), drug and alcohol issues, grief and adjustment difficulties.
 She works with older adolescents and adults and is bilingual in Cantonese and English.
 Natalie utilises a range of techniques suited to individual needs drawn from CBT, ACT, DBT, and mindfulness-based concepts.

 Shane Kertanegara graduated from the University of Sydney in 2006 with 1st class honours and the University Medal.
-He is the current Head Physiotherapist at the NSW Waratahs and has been at the club for 10 years.
-A published author and current lecturer at the University of Sydney, Shane’s previous roles include Head Physiotherapist of Australian U20s Junior Wallabies and Sydney University Rugby Club.
+He is the current Lead Physiotherapist at the Royal Australian Air Force's Human Performance and Safety unit.
+A published author and current lecturer at the University of Sydney, Shane’s previous roles include Head Physiotherapist of NSW Waratahs (2018-2020), Australian U20s Junior Wallabies (2016-2018) and Sydney University Rugby Club (2012-2015).
 Shane has an interest in treating lower limb injuries, hip and groin pain, tendinopathies and the shoulder joint.
 He will aim to establish an accurate diagnosis, clear management plan and use effective treatment options to guide you through your condition.

 Declan has worked in private practice since graduating from the University of Newcastle, working in multiple clinics on the North Shore and in the Eastern Suburbs.
 He jointly runs and manages podiatry practicesin the North Shore area and the city where his focus is on promoting foot health and improving body posture as well as providing domiciliary podiatry care to patients across Sydney in their homes, and in retirement villages & aged care facilities.
 Declan enjoys diabetic foot care, neurological & vascular testing, and using orthoses to treat musculoskeletal aches & pains and to improve posture, and nail surgery, but is available for any foot or lower limb issue big or small.
 Declan is available every Tuesday from 8am and alternate Saturday.